-1. Check the water level by removing the pressure cap from the top of the radiator.
+1. Check the water level by removing the pressure cap from the expansion tank.
 In order to give the cooling water room to expand, the level should be about 1 3/4 in.
 (4-5 cm) below the filler cap sealing surface when the engine is cold.
 When filling with coolant, the venting cock on top of the turbocharger should be opened to ensure that no air pockets form in the cooling system (see Service Point #14).